Don't Fight the Magnetic Timeline!

 COW Library : Apple Final Cut Pro X : Charlie Austin : Don't Fight the Magnetic Timeline!

-[Editor's Note:] Although it's noted in the copyright notice above, this article is -- quite rightly -- still drawing a crowd after so many years, we thought we'd mention that Charlie first posted this in 2015.
+[Editor's Note:] Although it's noted in the copyright notice above, this article is -- quite rightly -- still drawing a crowd, so we thought we'd mention that Charlie first posted this in 2015.
 Enjoy!
 And if you're looking for Charlie's latest insights, you can find him in the COW's Final Cut Pro X forum, among others.

 One of the biggest "issues" people coming from other NLE's still seem to have with FCP X is how the Timeline works.
 Magnetism!
 No Tracks!
 Weird Snorkel Things!
 Storylines?!
 It's Crazytown!
 And while even fans of other NLE's can see the benefits of the FCP X browser for searching and organizing footage, many editors seem to hit a wall in the timeline.
 If you fall into that category, this little article may help.